 If you submit your application in your country of origin

 If you apply in your country of origin, you can submit your application at the Danish diplomatic mission (embassy or consulate general).
-The individual diplomatic mission can also make further demands such as extra passport photos or duplicate copies of the application.
-It is a good idea to check the requirements on the website of the diplomatic mission before submitting your application.
-When you have completed and submitted the application form, the diplomatic mission will forward it to the Danish Agency for Labour Retention and International Recruitment , where it will be processed.
+When you have completed and submitted the application form, the diplomatic mission will forward it to the Danish Agency for International Recruitment and Integration, where it will be processed.

-If you have resided permanently in another country for the past three months, you can also submit your application at the Danish diplomatic mission in that country.
+If you have resided legally in another country for the past three months, you can also submit your application at the Danish diplomatic mission in that country.

-If there is no Danish diplomatic mission in your country of origin (or the country where you have resided legally for the past three months), you can submit your application in another country.
+If there is no Danish diplomatic mission in your country of origin or country of residence, you can submit your application in another country.
 You can find additional information about Danish diplomatic missions abroad on the website of the Ministry of Foreign Affairs.